aiidateam/aiida-core/docs/source/intro/get_started.rst

 .. admonition:: Having problems?
     :class: attention title-icon-troubleshoot

-    :ref:`See the troubleshooting section <intro:troubleshooting>`
+    :ref:`See the troubleshooting section <intro:troubleshooting>`.

 .. admonition:: In-depth instructions
     :class: seealso title-icon-read-more

-    For more ways to install AiiDA :ref:`Check the advanced installation section <intro:install>`.
+    For more ways to install AiiDA, :ref:`check the advanced installation section <intro:install>`.

     For more detailed instructions on configuring AiiDA, :ref:`see the configuration how-to <how-to:installation:configure>`.